 Here is information about the French Immersion programs at public schools in Georgetown…

-- In Georgetown, French Immersion starts in Grade 2 beginning in September 2018 – there is no Grade 1 entry in September 2017.
+- In Georgetown, French Immersion starts in Grade 2.
 The children will spend their entire school day learning all subjects in French and NONE learning in English.
-Beginning in Grade 3 or 4 (TBD), English-learning will be slowly re-introduced until the learning is 50/50 in Grade 6 (50% learning in English, 50% learning in French).
+Beginning in Grade 3, English-learning will be slowly re-introduced until the learning is 50/50 in Grade 4 (50% learning in English, 50% learning in French).
 The program is then continued at select secondary schools.

 - Getting into the French Immersion program at the Grade Two level in Georgetown is automatic, but if the school/grade is at capacity, your children may have to attend another school until spots free up.

 - For a fuller breakdown of the French Immersion program, please visit the Halton Board’s FI web-page HERE.
 Please note that there technically isn’t a registration deadline for French Immersion (for September placement), but it is certainly recommended to avoid most problems.

 - A list and ranking of the schools in Georgetown that offer French Immersion programs is at the bottom of this page.
 (They have been ranked by 7-year EQAO scores only, as opposed to our regular rankings where Potency and Consistency also affect the rankings.)